MarshalPaterson/flickr-example/README.md

 * App.js has the Provider with store
 * Inject and observer for Photo List Screen
 * MobX store is in the store folder
+* FlatList has been implemented and a call to fetch more images on the 'onEndReached' event

 # Folder Structure